 Yes.
-Childcare centre directors are eligible for an award if they provide hands-on, direct education and care to young children at least 15 hours per week in a licensed Canadian early childhood education setting and meet the eligibility criteria outlined in the 2016-17 Nomination Guidelines.
+Childcare centre directors are eligible for an award if they provide hands-on, direct education and care to young children at least 15 hours per week in a licensed Canadian early childhood education setting and meet the eligibility criteria outlined in the 2021 Prime Minister's Awards Guidelines.

 Any person or group with direct knowledge of the nominee's contribution (i.e. parents, co-workers, supervisors, board members) can make a nomination.